 - 1/2 teaspoon dried basil

 - 1/2 teaspoon crushed red pepper flakes

 - 1/4 teaspoon ground cumin

 Prepare couscous according to package directions and set aside.
 Prepare the vinaigrette dressing and set aside.

-Preheat grill to medium.
+Preheat the grill to medium heat.
 Place the sliced veggies in a large bowl, coat each slice with a little olive oil and season with a little salt and pepper.
 Grill the vegetables until all sides are charred and tender, about 5-10 minutes.
 Remove to a cutting board to cool slightly.